 Three cheers for desserts that somehow became acceptable to eat during dinner.
 Remember where you were when you first discovered pudding and canned peaches at a salad bar?
 Or bread served with honey butter?

-Sweet potato casserole is probably the reigning champion of this, but that’s a special occasion dish, so… biggest cheer definitely goes to fried apples.
+Sweet potato casserole is probably the reigning champion of this, but that’s a special occasion dish, so – the biggest cheer definitely goes to fried apples.

 I don’t know who convinced moms (of all people) that (what amounts to) apple pie filling was an acceptable side dish on like, a random Tuesday, but thank you.

-If fried apples are a beloved classic, then air fried apples are the new classic – be they on top, below, or next to any number of sweet and savory foods.
+If fried apples are a beloved classic, then air fryer apples are the new classic – be they on top, below, or next to any number of sweet and savory foods.

 Fried Apples, Faster!

-As with many other recipes, the air fryer is simply a faster, cleaner (literally and figuratively) cooking method for fried apples.
-And as with most ingredients, air fryer fried apples are just as tasty, if not better than, stovetop or oven roasted apples.
+As with many other recipes, the air fryer is simply a faster cooking method for when you get a hankering for fried apples.
+And as with most recipes, air fryer apples are just as tasty, if not better than, stovetop or oven roasted apples.
 (Personal palates notwithstanding.)

 Air fried apples also prove you don’t need a lot of butter or fat to get amazing flavor and texture out of a cooked apple (but don’t let me stop you from adding it).

-Plus, this cooking method is mostly hands off – just shake once halfway through.
-Though if you want to go completely hands free, just let your kids do the work.
-This air fryer apple recipe is literally that easy.
+Maybe most importantly, this cooking method is largely hands off – just shake once halfway through.
+Though if you want to go completely hands free, just let your kids do the work – this recipe is literally that easy.

 How to Cook Apples in the Air Fryer